kathawkins/gift-guide/README.md

 # Gift Guide - An AI Powered Gift Suggester

 [Gift Guide](https://gift-guide-neon.vercel.app/) is my capstone project for [Ada Developers Academy](http://adadevelopersacademy.org/), Digital Campus, Cohort 18.
-This project is a web application that uses AI to generate personalized gift ideas for the person they are shopping for.
+This project is a web application that uses AI to generate personalized gift ideas for a person the user is shopping for.

 ## Functionality